markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ### Debug a worker

-Asset Compute applications provide various levels of debuggin from simply `console.log(..)` statement output, to integrations with __VS Code__ and  __wskdebug__, allowing developers step through worker code as it executes in real time.
+Asset Compute applications provide various levels of debugging from traditional `console.log(..)` output, to integrations with __VS Code__ and  __wskdebug__, allowing developers step through worker code as it executes in real time.

 + [Debug a worker](./test-debug/debug.md)

 ## Deploy

-To deploy and integrate vustom Asset Compute workers with AEM as a Cloud Service, they are deployed to Adobe I/O Runtime and then invoked from AEM as a Cloud Service Author via Assets Processing Profiles.
+To integrate custom Asset Compute workers with AEM as a Cloud Service, they are first deployed to Adobe I/O Runtime and then invoked from AEM as a Cloud Service Author via Assets Processing Profiles.

-## Deploying to Adobe I/O Runtime
+### Deploy to Adobe I/O Runtime

 Asset Compute workers must be deployed to Adobe I/O Runtime to be used with AEM as a Cloud Service.

 + [Using Processing Profiles](./deploy/runtime.md)

-## Invoke workers via AEM Processing Profiles
+### Invoke workers via AEM Processing Profiles

 Once deployed to Adobe I/O Runtime, Asset Compute workers can be registered in AEM as a Cloud Service via [Assets Processing Profiles](../../assets/configuring/processing-profiles.md).
-Processing Profiles are in turn applied to Assets folders, and assets there in
+Processing Profiles are, in turn, applied to Assets folders applying to the assets therein.

 + [Using AEM Processing Profiles](./deploy/processing-profiles.md)